adreena/carnd-adv-lane-lines/README.md

 ### 1- Camera Calibration

-In order to prepare input images for line detection, first it needs to be undistorted.
+In order to prepare input images for line detection, first step is to undistort the image.
 I used the provided chessboard images in folder `camera-cal` of this project to collect all detected coreners of gray-scaled chessboard images using opencv method `cv2.findChessboardCorners`.
-For internal corners I used 9x6 grid and prepared a default object-point with the same size, which wil be appended to list of object-points everytime all corners of a chesshboard image is detected, corners will be appended to image-points accordingly.
+For internal corners I used `9x6` grid and prepared a default object-point with the same size, which wil be appended to list of object-points everytime all corners of a chesshboard image is detected, corners will be appended to image-points accordingly.
 Collected points are then passed to `cv2.calibrateCamera()` to get camera-matrix and distortion-coefficients to undistort images by using `cv2.undistort()`, here are some of the successfully detected corners:
 <table style="width:100%">
   <tr>